 7. Get your financial information right

 Your business plan's financial information will face particular scrutiny.
 Cash flow should be documented in full, and your sales predictions need to be well founded.
 While costs are easier to predict than sales, both must be included.
+It will be easier to keep track and report on both if you have a separate business bank account.
 If figures really aren't your thing, seek assistance when producing your business plan, perhaps from an accountant or other trusted adviser.

 8. Make your executive summary convincing